 EL students and socio-economically disadvantaged students are not performing at or above standards in ELA and mathematics as evidenced by CUSD SBAC results.
-Goal 1/Action 2, Goal 1/Action 6 and Goal 3/Action 4 are principally directed at providing the following services to our unduplicated student populations (particularly EL students).
+Goal 1/Action 2, Goal 1/Action 6, Goal 3/Action 3 and Goal 3/Action 4 are principally directed at providing the following services to our unduplicated student populations (particularly EL students).
 These services will provide the necessary supports to improve academic achievement in ELA and mathematics.
 Achieve 3000 and instructional strategies (Goal 3, Action 4), such as daily number talks and high quality mathematics tasks, are research-based programs and strategies that have been shown to improve the academic achievement of unduplicated students.
 In addition to these research-based programs and strategies, CUSD is committed to providing in depth professional learning to all EL Resource Teachers and general education teachers related to designated ELD instruction and SDAIE methodologies.
-These instructional ELA/ELD frameworks and high impact strategies (John Hattie) have been shown to increase academic achievement of struggling students in many districts across the nation.
+These instructional ELA/ELD frameworks and high impact strategies (John Hattie) have been shown to increase the academic achievement of struggling students in many districts across the nation.
+Critical to this targeted, research-based professional development, will be an emphasis on continuous administrator data reviews to monitor the academic achievement of our unduplicated student populations.
+To ensure that all students are receiving equitable services, all teachers will continue to receive training on MTSS/SST/Restorative Practices as every school site.
+This will not only support the instruction occurring inside the classroom, but will also provide thorough and regular monitoring of our unduplicated students through the continued use of PEPs (personalized education plans) and data reviews.
+Supported by research, CUSD strongly believes that the combination of the services described above and below will positively impact the academic achievement of our unduplicated students and is the most effective use of our funding.

-English Language Resource Teachers 1.7% FTE to provide daily English Language Development instruction to English Learners.
-Adding resource teachers will allow English Learners to receive additional instructional time (incorporating designed ELD strategies), which has been shown to increase student achievement.
+• English Language Resource Teachers 1.4 FTE to provide daily English Language Development instruction to English Learners.
+The addition of resource teachers will allow English Learners to receive additional instructional time

+(incorporating designated ELD strategies), which has been shown to increase student achievement.